migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-07-15 Mon: [Added](https://github.com/harmony-one/gmx-contracts/pull/2/commits/5898cf388c9b4dcbbc08eacaa3dc97f7377eb905) script for auto configuring new tokens by list (ONE, 1ETH, wBTC, 1USDC, 1USDT).
+Deployed [new version](https://gx.country/) with new contracts, token lists and ux fixes.
+Synced with Alaina about MVP version.
+Working on fixing bugs that appear during testing.
+(Now one of the known bugs is the display of long positions - it seems that the problem is in the configuration of the OrderBook contract)

+---

 2024-07-12 Fri: Working on updating GLP (and other) token names in the interface and at the contract level.
 Also working on fixing a page crash due to caching of old addresses in the local storage.
 Also plan to add the final set of supported tokens: ONE, 1ETH, wBTC, 1USDC, 1USDT.

 2024-07-11 Thu: [Fixed](https://github.com/potvik/gmx-contracts/commit/44106a0add88d14a33577ffb7d0cbdc707c3c096) issue on adding liquidity via interface (mintAndStakeGlp method): added several missing contracts and corrected the address of the native token during deployment and initialization of RewardRouter.
 [Updated](https://github.com/harmony-one/gmx-interface/commit/2ce7418d5f4ce86aa3220f645f80c7a903477ce7) interface with new contracts addresses.